RodrigoMattosoSilveira/rms-sparklines/rms-sparkline-inline/README.md

 * optional decorating points, drawn along the line, e.g. min / max / start / end / alert. etc.
 * an optional dropdown shade

+The `rrms-sparkline-inline` web component renders the folloing  line sparlines types:
+1. `simple`: A simple line, all points positive
+1. `decorated`:  A simple line, all points positive, with decoration points alongside the line.
+1. `shade`: Dual charts' bars heights are negative, zero, or positive, with a positive height bars drawn northward and negative ones southward.

 ### Attributes
-* **linepoints**: An array of numbers representing the sparkline data source.
+* `linepoints: number[]`: An array of numbers representing the sparkline data source.
 Default is empty array.
 See below for formating details.
-* **className**:A string of space separated classe names to be added to the canvas element.
+* `className: string`: The classe names to be added to the canvas element.
 Default is no classes.
-* **width**: A number giving the width of the sparkline box in pixels.
-Default is 64.
+* `width: number`: The width of the sparkline box in pixels.
-* **height**: A number giving the height of the sparkline box in pixels.
-Default is 16.
+* `height: number`: The height of the sparkline box in pixels.
-* **linecolor**: A string giving the color of the sparkline; any valid CSS color.
-Default is black.
+* `linecolor: string`: The color of the sparkline; any valid CSS color.
-* **linewidth**: A number giving the stroke of the line in pixels.
+* `linewidth: number`: A number giving the stroke of the line in pixels.
 Default is 1.
-* **shadecolor**: A string giving the color of the dot marking the highest value; any valid CSS color.
-Must be present and valide for the dropdown shade to be drawn.
-* **dotradius**: A number giving the size of the dots used to mark important values.
-Default value is 0.
-It must be a valid positive number for the deecoration points to be drawn.
+* `shadecolor: string`: The color of to shade the area underneath the sparkline.
+* `dotradius: Number`: The size of the decoration dots.
-* **decorationpoints** An array of objects describing decoration points,  e.g. min / max / start / end / alert. etc. See below for formating details.
+* `decorationpoints` An array of objects describing decoration points,  e.g. min / max / start / end / alert. etc. See below for formating details.

 #### linepoints
 A simple sequence of values representing f(x), with x being equally spaced units accross the horizontal axis, as for instance: